This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp Chamomile essential oil (optional)

-This recipe calls for a Tablespoon of calendula-infused sweet almond oil.
-You could use any light oil to make this addition to the recipe including grapeseed oil, cold-pressed sunflower oil, or olive oil.
-The important thing is that you infuse it with high quality calendula petals.
-These can be grown yourself or purchased online.
+This recipe calls for calendula-infused oil and the instructions for making it are below.
+Please note that you could use any light oil to make it including sweet almond oil, grapeseed oil, cold-pressed sunflower oil, or olive oil.
+The important thing is that you infuse it with high-quality calendula petals.
+You can grow the flowers yourself or purchase them from a reputable herb seller.

-Calendula is a sensitive but powerful skin herb.
-It helps soothe inflammation and speed up the the healing of minor wounds, burns, and dermatitis-related skin issues.
-You can also find calendula used in Lovely Greens recipes for rich body cream and this Calendula Cold-process Soap Recipe.
+Calendula is a sensitive but powerful skin herb that soothes inflammation and speeds up the healing of minor wounds, burns, and dermatitis-related skin issues.
+You can also find calendula used in Lovely Greens recipes for rich body cream and this calendula cold-process soap recipe.
+I advocate calendula so much that I’ve even written an ebook that shows you how to grow, harvest, and use calendula in skincare.

 Step 1: Make Calendula-infused oil